davidgasquez/handbook/content/computer-science/programming.md

 - **Make it work, make it right, make it fast**.
   Build a prototype as soon as possible to get a sense of the entire process.
   Once you have a working prototype, apply guidelines and previous learnings.
 Then, focus on performance.
   Apply small improvements at each iteration.
+Running the program will make it more resilient and robust as more errors get fixed.
   Premature optimization is the root of all evil.
 Abstraction is a form of optimization and shouldn't be done before the space has been properly explored to know what abstractions should be built.
 Standardization is a form of optimization and shouldn't be proposed until there's a body of evidence to support what's being standardized.
   [The computer is a machine, but a codebase is an organism](https://meltingasphalt.com/a-codebase-is-an-organism/).
   Software which is broken because there is no incentive to ship good software is going to stay broken until we manage to change those incentives.